cesarvr/blog/content/post/jenkins-container.md

 ```

+> The name of the second container ``jnlp`` has a special meaning to Jenkins, it means that this container has a Jenkins Agent (this will reduce the [amount of container running](https://github.com/cesarvr/cicd#what-happened)).

-Let's take at the execution:
+Let's take a look at the execution:

 ```sh
 ### Start: nodejs containner